Fundamentals-of-Computer-Science/FunCS/content/Chapter 1 - Values and Types.md

   - values and types
 ---

-In the journey of programming you will learn many concepts.
-These may range in complexity from simple to complex, but generally speaking, no matter what you type, you’ll always eventually end up back at a value.
+In the journey of programming you will learn many concepts, ranging from simple to complex.
+However, no matter what data you work with, no matter what you type, you’ll always eventually end up back at a value.
 By the end of this chapter we will have covered:
  1. in precise terms, what a *value* is, and how we represent them in code,
  2. how we categorize values with their *types*,
  3. how we can use *operators* to do computations over values,